-In addition to the British Studies honors sections, students can turn any Harlaxton course into an honors course by contracting with the professor to complete additional work.
-You can learn more about the British Studies honors section by visiting the Harlaxton website:
+In addition to the British Studies honors sections, students can turn any Harlaxton course into an honors course by contracting with the Harlaxton professor to complete additional work.

-http://www.harlaxton.ac.uk/academics/honors. cfm.
 If you would like a Harlaxton honors course to count towards UW-Eau Claire Honors, please contact the University Honors Program.